michaelwangcode/lightbnb/README.md

 If using vagrant, type `vagrant up` and `vagrant ssh` in the terminal.

-Start a new `psql` session by switching to the bootcampx dirctory and entering `psql` in the terminal.
+Start a new `psql` session by switching to the bootcampx directory and entering `psql` in the terminal.

 Create a database called `lightbnb` by typing `CREATE DATABASE lightbnb;` and enter `\c lightbnb` to use it.